Coconut oil is a real multi-tasker. You can use it to prepare food with, for skin and hair treatments, for oil pulling and many other things.

 The antibacterial, anti-fungal, antiviral and anti-parasitic properties of coconut oil naturally help keep your mouth clean and your gums healthy.

-Mix coconut oil with essential oils, baking soda and stevia and use it instead of store-bought toothpaste.
+Mix coconut oil with essential oils, baking soda and stevia following this DIY recipe and use it instead of store-bought toothpaste.

 35. Vaseline Replacer